Connect with us

 A walk into many of the glittering office buildings that have recently sprouted up across Nairobi reveals something rather disturbing.

-Nairobi’s busy skyline has over the past five years become more crowded as the supply of office space surges even as developers scramble to attract a declining number of prospective tenants.
+Nairobi’s busy skyline has over the past five years become more crowded as the supply of office space surges even as developers scramble to attract a declining number of tenants.

 UAP-Old Mutual Tower has injected 309,000 square feet of rentable space into the Nairobi commercial property market.

 But the tower’s prestige has not been enough to fill its offices.
-UAP-Old Mutual Group chief executive Peter Mwangi in April disclosed that the building’s occupancy stands at 35 per cent and that the company is hoping to realise full occupancy by end of next year.
+UAP-Old Mutual Group chief executive Peter Mwangi in April that the building’s occupancy stands at 35 per cent and that the company is hoping to realise full occupancy by the end of next year.

 It is the same story in Westlands, where several office parks have recently opened mainly along the busy Waiyaki Way.